[spellchecked ✓ ]

 Man is least himself when he talks in his own person.
 Give him a mask, and he will tell you the truth.
 Oscar Wilde,

 That could be thrown into a discussion on self portraits and used to praise or undermine both sides, performative and straight.

 I applied for November assessment today, much to my surprise.

-If I could only ever photograph one subject then (setting aside the fact that it would probably be because I had suffered another stroke, this time life-changing, which limitied my activities to home, nevertheless) it would probably be the morning light through my Mondrian stained glass windows.
+If I could only ever photograph one subject then (setting aside the fact that it would probably be because I had suffered another stroke, this time life-changing, which limited my activities to home, nevertheless) it would probably be the morning light through my Mondrian stained glass windows.
 This was the subject of an exercise in EyV and here's a recent example.
 On bright mornings, my partner and I often call one another into the room to see the day's offering and there are more upstairs that we wake up to.

 This leads on to the subject of subjects I will never photograph.
-Top of the list is the Shard, an upleasant building on many levels (just realised that's a pun too) and the ultimate London photo-cliché, then (2) that bloody single tree in a pond in Wales.
+Top of the list is the Shard, an unpleasant building on many levels (just realised that's a pun too) and the ultimate London photo-cliché, then (2) that bloody single tree in a pond in Wales.

 From Steven Pippin,

 The technology and sophistication of the present-day camera seem to grow proportionately to the increasingly boring subject matter it records.
 Pippin, quoted in Why it doe not have to be in focus (Higgins, 2013, p.
 126)

 And the zine is updated to that point, just the Asg.5 rework to be added before publication.